Ymar

-Ymar is also the name of one of the Cthulhu Mythos celestial bodies.

-Ymar of Reculver (died c.830) was an Anglo-Saxon saint.

 Background

 A Benedictine monk of Reculver, Ymar was killed by Danish warriors.
 His name may be the source of the toponym Margate.
-A legend states that he had a dying wish to be buried in St Johns Parish Church in Margate.
+A legend states that he had a dying wish to be buried in St Johns parish church in Margate.
 Sometime before 1407 the body of St Ymar was brought from Reculver, where he had been a monk, and buried in St John the Baptist's church, Margate.
 Tradition insists that an old stone coffin lid at that church is his.